 The bottom line

 Business credit cards are worthwhile tools for startups.
-The key is to get the right one for you and your company, and then to manage it responsibly.
+The key is to choose the right one for you and your company, and then to manage it responsibly.
 After all, while your business may be disruptive, your credit card should be constructive.